About the Curriculum and Teacher Education Program

 The program of study requires four courses in a designated area of specialization.
 Specialization areas include, but are not limited to:

-- Sociological foundations of education
+- Sociological and/or Cultural Foundations of Education

 What can I do with this degree?

 The curriculum and teacher education program offers the following options for Oregon licensed teachers:

 Master of Science (MS) and Master of Science (MS) + Endorsement(s) for Oregon Licensure